Press

 Two forests full of neon green trees

-Since launching our neon green account, we have already planted over one million trees.
-To celebrate this milestone, we're taking our partnership with Eden Reforestation Projects to the next level — with with two dedicated neon forests!
+Since launching our neon green account, we have already planted over two million trees.
+To keep celebrating milestones, we continue our our partnership with Eden: People + Planet – with two dedicated neon forests!
 We’ll explain where they will grow and how the whole thing works.

-Eden Reforestation Projects has been our reliable tree planting partner since the launch of our sustainable everyday account neon green — since May 2021, we have already planted over one million trees with the non-profit.
-With its initiatives, Eden Reforestation Projects not only rebuilds the planet by planting trees, but also provides sustainable and lasting support for the local communities.
+Eden: People + Planet has been our reliable tree planting partner since the launch of our sustainable everyday account neon green – since May 2021, we have already planted over two million trees with the non-profit organisation.
+With its initiatives, Eden: People + Planet not only rebuilds the planet by planting trees, but also provides sustainable and lasting support for the local communities.
 You can read more about our collaboration here.
+And here you can find the certificates for the trees planted.

 Our neon forests

 For those who have now done the exact (and correct!) maths: We plant a lot more than 440'000 trees per year.
-Currently, all neon green users plant between 80'000 and 90'000 trees per month, depending on the month, which means a little more than one million trees planted per year — the growth of our green community not included.
-In concrete terms, this means that next year 440'000 trees will be planted in our neon forests, the rest will be distributed by Eden itself to the various locations in Nepal, Madagascar, Indonesia, Mozambique, Kenya, Honduras and Nicaragua — Eden decides where the trees are needed most.
+Currently, all neon green users plant between 80'000 and 90'000 trees per month, depending on the month, which means a little more than one million trees planted per year – the growth of our green community not included.
+In concrete terms, this means that next year 440'000 trees will be planted in our neon forests, the rest will be distributed by Eden itself to the various locations in Nepal, Madagascar, Mozambique, Ethiopia, the Philippines, Honduras, and Brazil – Eden decides where the trees are needed most.
 Read more here.

 A brief digression #1 — Haiti and Eden

 Years of deforestation in Haiti have had devastating consequences for the Caribbean island: only 1% of primary forests remain, and the UN estimates that another 30% of the remaining trees are destroyed every year.
-Eden Reforestation Projects saw a great need for action and began its work in Haiti over 10 years ago.
+Eden: People + Planet saw a great need for action and began its work in Haiti over 10 years ago.
 At the very beginning, tree nurseries were opened in four provinces — in the now ten planting areas, Eden's focuses on implementing agroforestry techniques that protects watersheds and improves food security amongst the local population.

 On an area of 4'226 hectares, all native tree species from Haiti will be planted, such as Leucaena leucocephala, Delonix regia, or Gliricidia sepium.
 In addition, by planting mangroves, Eden's team helps stabilise coasts and reduce erosion caused by natural disasters.
 Eden also equips local farmers with the necessary training, tools and seedlings to increase their food production and biodiversity.